Fade2D Documentation pages v2.16.8

 int GEOM_FADE2D::Fade_2D::setNumCPU ( int numCPU)

-This method is deprecated in favor of the free function int setGlobalNumCPU().
-It is kept for backwards compatibility and it internally forwards the call to setGlobalNumCPU().
+Use setGlobalNumCPU() instead.
+This method is kept for backward compatibility.
+It internally forwards the call to setGlobalNumCPU().

 ◆ show() [1/2]